-To enable our 1-for-1 model, Closing the Loop partners with local entrepreneurs in Africa and Asia to create local recovery networks that collect scrap mobile phones for recycling.
+To enable our One for One model, Closing the Loop partners with local entrepreneurs in Africa and Asia to create local recovery networks that collect scrap mobile phones for recycling.

 We support the collection, storage, and especially the accreditation process for transporting these scrap phones.
 This way, we ensure that all collection, storage and transport is done with the right permits and following all local and international regulations.